“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Majuli, Assam

-The largest river island in the world that is located in the Brahmaputra River in Assam, Majuli is home to several migratory birds.
+The largest river island in the world, located in the Brahmaputra River in Assam, Majuli is home to several migratory birds.
 The island is mostly inhabited by the Deoris, Sonowal Kacharis and Mising tribes.
-Nonetheless… influenced by the Brahmaputra River, the island comprises a unique ecosystem and preserves a rich agricultural base.
+Nonetheless, influenced by the Brahmaputra River, the island comprises a unique ecosystem and preserves a rich agricultural base.
 The region is also home to a large number of amphibians.
+It’s a large green paradise for nature lovers where locals are also involved in making it one of the best ecotourism destinations in India.

 Nearest Railhead: Jorhat